 Riverside Walk

 The initial path is called the Riverside Walk.
 This is one of the most delightful sections in all of Zion and is accessible to everyone.
-The path is paved and is mostly accessible by wheelchairs.
+The path is paved and is mostly accessible to wheelchairs.

-Even if you aren’t hiking the Narrows, you can do the Riverside Walk.
+Even if you aren’t hiking The Narrows, you can do the Riverside Walk.

-This is the first half of the Narrows hike — the paved portion.
+This is the first half of The Narrows hike — the paved portion.
 You won’t get wet or have to walk in the water along this stretch.

 Getting in the Water